HYPOALLERGENIC PUPPIES AVAILABLE IN IL

 Many make terrific therapy dogs.
 Plus being hypoallergenic they are tolerated by most people even if they are allergic to dogs.

-Slide show are past puppies including Eleanor (Ellie-Bubba daughter).
+Slide show are past puppies of Ellie and Bubba's, including Eleanor (Ellie-Bubba daughter).

 History of our hypoallergenic Mom's; Angel, and Ellie!